Bassist/composer

 timbres and extended instrumental techniques.

-perform and record the 24 tunes that comprise
+continued to perform and record the 24 tunes

 In spring of 2019